My Home Page with Links to My Other

 Amazingly, more money per capita currently

-Aid is a complex undertaking with many
+Aid is a complex undertaking with

 better economically than their low inflation counterparts.
-The inflation itself
+The inflation itself hurt, but the tragedies caused by the inflation spurred the

-countries with low inflation refuse to reform many of their bad policies.
+countries with low inflation refuse to reform.

-Other consequences are more certain.
+Other consequences are closer to certain.
 Every

 nation that has somewhat free markets and secure property rights grows over the